dragoonDorise/pegasus-android-metadata/README.md

 Just follow the steps, it should be pretty straightforward if you are finding any trouble just open an [issue](https://github.com/dragoonDorise/pegasus-android-metadata/issues)

-## Step 0 - Enable APK installation and preparations
+## Step 0 - Enable APK installation and other preparations

 First you'll need to enable installing APK packages, which can be done in your Android device on Settings → Security → Unknown Sources, turned on.
 You need this to install Pegasus, since it's not available on the Google App Store